vivsoftorg/enbuild/docs/content/docs/how-to-guides/12_Using_ENBUILD_AMI.md

   noindex: false # false (default) or true
 ---

-# Creating an AWS EC2 Instance Using the ENBUILD AMI
+# Creating an AWS EC2 Instance Using the ENBUILD AMI or Marketplace Item

 This guide will walk you through the steps to create an Amazon EC2 instance using the AMI named ENBUILD.

+The ENBUILD AMI has ENBUILD pre-installed in it, along with the gitlab.

+The Gitlab also has Catalog repositories of BigBang and EKS pre-populated with it.

 ## Prerequisites